boltlabs-inc/zip-spec/zip-bolt-support.rst

 2.2.2 Merchant closing transaction
 ----
-The merchant can create their own initial closing transaction as follows.
+The merchant can create their own initial closing transaction as follows and obtain the customer signature during the establishment phase.

 * ``version``: specify version number
 * ``groupid``: specify group id